sobesio/zoroaster.co.uk/app/tdd.md

 ```

 By progressively writing tests and adding source code which makes them pass, the software
-automatically aquires new specification in form of tests. ``Test-Driven Development`` helps
+automatically acquires new specification in form of tests. ``Test-Driven Development`` helps
 to develop discipline in consistently writing tests to make sure that the product meets
 quality expectations.
 It is very easy to write a lot of code which works _now_, but is
 unmaintainable in the long-run due to the lack of test coverage.
 Therefore, if having tests is